QUICK SUMMARY

 More Practical Solutions to Modern Problems

-- Diffuse tree essential oils like pine, cypress, sandalwood, frankincense, spruce, Douglas fir, and myrrh to reap some of the benefits of forest therapy in your home.
+- Diffuse tree essential oils like pine, cypress, sandalwood, frankincense, spruce, Douglas fir, cedarwood, and myrrh to reap some of the benefits of forest therapy in your home.

 - Replace toxic chemical home and body products that are part of everyday life for many people with DIY cleaners and body care made with essential oils.